Agent^2 RL-Bench: Can LLM Agents Engineer Agentic RL Post-Training?: Reproducibility, Assets, and Safeguards

 The benchmark includes several implementation choices intended to make repeated evaluation stable and auditable.
 Each run is assigned an isolated workspace; submissions are recorded through a grading server rather than by directly overwriting a leaderboard file; and evaluation is serialized within a run to avoid multiple heavyweight evaluators contending for the same GPU simultaneously.
 The current implementation also caches successful evaluations by resolved path and latest model-file modification time, so that identical submissions are not re-evaluated unnecessarily.

 We also explicitly constrain reported evidence to artifacts that can be reconstructed from saved workspaces.
 Benchmark-native outputs are derived from the grading-server loop, while supplemental process metrics are computed from stored score trajectories and run metadata.
-The remaining open implementation details now concern only the final behavior-trace visualization.